mahajanudit/minidlna/FOLDER_THUMBNAILS.md

 ### "Skipping (no thumbnails generated yet)"
 - Video thumbnails aren't generated for that folder yet
-- Force rescan: `sudo minidlna -R`
+- Force rescan: `sudo minidlnad -R`
 - Wait for scan to complete

 ### ImageMagick "convert: not authorized"